 When you apply for a sponsor licence, you must apply for the number of confirmations of acceptance for studies (CAS) you would like to assign in your first year.

 - new students who you want to sponsor

-- existing students who you expect to apply for an extension, if you applying for an extension to your existing Tier 4 sponsor licence or are taking over another Tier 4 sponsor and taking over sponsorship of their students
+- existing students who you expect to apply for an extension, if you applying for an extension to your existing Student sponsor licence or are taking over another Student sponsor and taking over sponsorship of their students

 You may request a CAS allocation of up to 50 per cent of your current student body.
-Your student body must comprise UK, EU or Swiss nationals.
+Your student body must comprise UK nationals.

 You must provide evidence to support your request, as well as your current educational oversight report.
 As set out in our sponsor guidance, UKVI will consider a range of factors in order to reach a decision when deciding your CAS allocation.